 The gentle, rhythmic movements of Relaxation Exercises such as Qigong:

 - reduce stress, build stamina, increase vitality, and enhance the immune system.

 - improve cardiovascular, respiratory, circulation, lymph and digestive functions.

-- Western scientific research confirms that Qigong reduces hypertension and the incidence of falling in the aged population.
+- Western scientific research confirms that Qigong reduces hypertension, arthritis, and the incidence of falling in the aged population.
 Research for other medical conditions is ongoing.

 Benefits of a consistent practice: